Tyler-Lopez/CS-TriviaApp/README.md

+## Note
+Currently in process of MVVM refactor, functionality of flashcard view is currently inhibited.

 # About
 An Android Q&A educational flashcard application in development.
 Questions and answers are currently hard-coded and cover material of various standard courses of an undergraduate computer science degree.